 As most thyroid tumors in dogs are malignant, left untreated, they will continue to grow locally, infiltrating nearby tissues.
-Approximately 65% to 90% of dogs will eventually develop metastasis to a wide variety of body tissues.
+Approximately 65% to 90% of dogs will eventually develop tumor spread to a wide variety of body tissues.

 What are the treatments for this type of tumor?

 A variety of treatment options are available for dogs with thyroid tumors.
-The choice of treatment will depend upon the size of the tumor, the extent to which it has invaded nearby tissues, the presence or absence of metastasis, and the treatment options available.
-Surgery, chemotherapy, radiation, and the use of radioactive iodine therapy, alone or in combination, may be indicated depending on the individual.
+The choice of treatment will depend on the size of the tumor, the extent to which it has invaded nearby tissues, the presence or absence of tumor spread to the body, and the treatment options available.
+Surgery, chemotherapy, radiation, and the use of radioactive iodine therapy, alone or in combination, may be indicated, depending on the individual.

 "A variety of treatment options are available for dogs with thyroid tumors."

-Surgery (called a thyroidectomy) is recommended for dogs with movable (loosely attached) thyroid tumours and tumours with limited invasion of the surrounding tissues.
-For tumors that are too large for surgery, deeply invasive or firmly attached, or not able to be completely removed, radiation or chemotherapy is recommended.
+Surgery (called a thyroidectomy) is recommended for dogs with movable (loosely attached) thyroid tumors and tumors with limited invasion of the surrounding tissues.
+For tumors that are too large for surgery, deeply invasive, or firmly attached, or not able to be completely removed, radiation or chemotherapy is recommended.

 Another treatment option is the use of radioactive iodine (I-131).
-This is similar to the treatment used in people in which a radioactive tag is placed on iodine, and once taken up by the thyroid gland (that processes iodine) slowly destroys the cancerous thyroid tissue.
+This is like the treatment used in people in which a radioactive tag is placed on iodine and, once taken up by the thyroid gland (which processes iodine), slowly destroys the cancerous thyroid tissue.
 I-131 can be used in dogs that are poor surgical candidates or when metastasis has been found after surgery.
 The disadvantages of I-131 therapy are the need for very high doses (compared to cats) and an extended hospital stay.
 This therapy also tends to have limited availability in many areas.

 Is there anything else I should know?